ewaldmire/ascender/docs/cors.md

 )
 ```

-...and restart all climber services for changes to take effect.
+...and restart all ascender services for changes to take effect.